Discrete Envy-free Division of Necklaces and Maps: Acknowledgments

 \section{Acknowledgments}

-This work began at a 2014 AMS Mathematics Research Community, ÒAlgebraic and Geometric Methods in Applied Discrete Mathematics,Ó which was supported by NSF DMS-1321794.
+This work began at the 2014 AMS Mathematics Research Community - Algebraic and Geometric Methods in Applied Discrete Mathematics, which was supported by NSF DMS-1321794.
+It was finished while two of the authors were in residence at at the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2017 semester where they were supported by the National Science Foundation under Grant No. DMS-1440140.
 Su was supported partially by NSF Grant DMS-1002938.
 We thank Boris Alexeev for valuable conversation.
+We also thank Erel Segal-Halevi for his valuable comments in Section \ref{sec:2d}.